gamecubate/plugin-automata/README.md

 A cellular automaton plugin for the Impact javascript game engine (http://impactjs.com/).
 The base class, Automaton, extends ig.Class and maintains a population of cells, some alive and the rest dead, the status of which it updates every time its step function is invoked.
 Subclasses should override this function to provide their own behaviour.
 One such subclass, Conway, is provided with this package and serves as a basic example. — Read more

-Created by Alexandre Rousseau for [gamecubate](http://www.gamecubate.com); batteries not included.
+* Created by Alexandre Rousseau for [gamecubate](http://www.gamecubate.com); batteries not included.
-Sample project and comments on http://www.gamecubate.com/playground/automata_plugin_demo .
+* Sample project and comments at http://www.gamecubate.com/playground/automata_plugin_demo .
-Reach me by email (alexr @ ...) or via the Impact forums (alexandre).
+* Reach me by email (alexr @ ...) or via the Impact forums (alexandre).

 # Installation